 - Regurgitation of food up the food pipe.

 - Difficulty to get out /wake up from sleepwalking.

 Treatment and Coping

-There is generally no treatment for sleepwalking.
+There is generally no treatment for this problem.
 The episodes of this usually tend to go down as the child grows older and the mind develops.
-In adults, getting of the environmental or medical factor will usually do the trick.
+In adults, getting off the environmental or medical factor will usually do the trick.
 Hypnosis has been should to treat many cases of somnambulism.

 Sleepwalking can be dangerous.
-Therefore, all measure must be taken to ensure any episode is as safe as possible.
+Therefore, all measures must be taken to ensure any episode is as safe as possible.
 All sharp objects in the room should be removed.
-Sleepwalker should not be allowed to sleep upstairs or near windows.
+Sleepwalkers should not be allowed to sleep upstairs or near windows.